 Read also: Thermal Spas & Hot Springs in Albania

-If you are into nature and love beautiful landscapes, we recommend you take a short to the village of Theth.
+If you love nature and beautiful landscapes, we recommend you take a short to the village of Theth.
 The natural beauty of this place will remain etched in your mind for years to come.
 This village will also offer uncountable Instagram-worthy spots.

 When you are in Albania, consider skipping the hustle and bustle of the city by making a quick trip to the outskirts of Tirana – the Albanian capital city.
 There, you will be amazed by the incredible beauty of Mount Dajti.
-In the spring, the mountain peak is perhaps the most beautiful photogenic spot on earth.
+In spring, the mountain peak is perhaps Earth’s most beautiful photogenic spot.
 It is covered with pleasant flowers that make the area even more appealing to the eyes.

 During the iron rule of Hoxha, the country’s religious institutions couldn’t survive long.
-In those days of state-backed atheism, many religious places in the country were razed to the ground.
-However, the majestic Et’hem Bey Mosque was spared and converted into a cultural center where the bigwigs of the country would hold meetings.
-This historic mosque is a nice place to visit so on your visit to Albania, don’t miss out on visiting the spot.
+In those days of state-backed atheism, many religious places in the country were razed.
+However, the majestic Et’hem Bey Mosque was spared and converted into a cultural center where the country’s bigwigs would hold meetings.
+This historic mosque is a nice place to visit, so on your visit to Albania, don’t miss out on visiting the spot.

-Shebenik-Jablanica National Park is located in the eastern part of Librazhd district and included the previously mentioned mountains bordering
+Shebenik-Jablanica National Park is located in the eastern part of the Librazhd district and includes the previously mentioned mountains bordering

-with Macedonia.
-It spans for more than 30 kilometers from the village Stebleva in the North to Rrajca in the South and covers an area of 33,929
+Macedonia.
+It spans more than 30 kilometers from the village Stebleva in the North to Rrajca in the South and covers an area of 33,929

 hectares.
-As for the ecological values, we can say that there are numerous, flora and fauna, as well as tourist landscapes.
+As for the ecological values, we can say there are numerous flora, fauna, and tourist landscapes.

 Albania has a lot to offer.
-We cannot possibly list down the things that you can do in the country in a single article.
+In a single article, we cannot list what you can do in the country.
 But we do hope that this article proved to be helpful for you to identify the must-do things in Albania.
-Even if you are traveling to the country on a short trip and will remain in Tirana for the most part of your trip, there are plenty of things that you can do in the capital city only.
+Even if you are traveling to the country on a short trip and will remain in Tirana for most of your trip, you can only do plenty of things in the capital city.